facelessuser/coloraide/docs/src/markdown/api/index.md

     ---------- | ------------------ | -----------
     `name`     |                    | A string containing a channel name or color space and channel separated by a `.` specifying the what channel to set.
 If `value` is omitted, `name` can also be a dictionary containing multiple channels, each specifying their own value to set.
     `value`    |                    | A numerical value, a string value accepted by the specified color space, or a function.
-    `undef`    | `#!py True`        | Determines whether an undefined value is allowed to be returned when setting a value during a callback.
+    `nans`    | `#!py True`        | Determines whether an undefined value is allowed to be returned when setting a value during a callback.
 If disabled, undefined values sent to the callback will be resolved before the callback is executed.
 Return

 -   Returns a reference to the current [`Color`](#color) object.